ManuelFrigerio/rails-blueprint/README.md

 ## Overview

-Rails Blueprint is a boilerplate to create Rails 5 apps easily and quickly.
+Blueprint is a boilerplate to create Rails 5 apps easily and quickly.
 This boilerplate was born from an internal document that you can find [here](https://www.notion.so/maitre/Rails-5-App-Setup-Blueprint-d8b70c50d62f4bf5a4607ee7a7b994ac).

 Ideas/feedback/suggestions are welcome.
 Please open a PR to suggest a new feature.